CreativeWolfies/akyanet-research/akyanet.md

 However, the popular definition could be expressed simply by "the abolition of all rules, chaos; confusion and disorder."
 But this is a common confusion between anarchism and [anomie](https://en.wiktionary.org/wiki/anomie).
 Wiktionary defines "anomie" as such:
 > Alienation or social instability caused by erosion of standards and values.

-Now that you have the correct definitions, we can define what is the purpose of Akyanet.
+Now that you have the accurate definitions, we can define what is the purpose of Akyanet.

 ## The goals of Akyanet